BenjMy/dEXP_imaging/Readme.md

 ### Cite

-One article stemming from this work is in preparation for GRL.
-All data and codes to reproduce results are located in the folder notebook_GRL
+One article stemming from this work is in preparation for [JGR](https://agupubs.onlinelibrary.wiley.com/journal/21699356?utm_source=google&utm_medium=paidsearch&utm_campaign=R3MR425&utm_content=EarthSpaceEnvirSci&gclid=EAIaIQobChMI7rHW38Oj-QIVxITVCh1ygABKEAAYASAAEgLZYPD_BwE).
+All data and codes to reproduce results are located in the folder notebook_JGR